jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   ; invul. save; ???
 (WRAITH CONSTRUCT only)

   ### Wrath of the Dead (Warp Charge: 6)
-  If manifested, choose a friendly WRAITH CONSTRUCT unit.
+  If manifested, choose a friendly WRAITH CONSTRUCT unit within 12" of the caster.
 Until the start of the next Psychic phase, increase the Attack (A) characteristic of models in that unit by 1.
-If a single-model unit would be affected by this power (even if it contains more models at the time of casting), the Attack (A) characteristic bonus is 2 instead.
+If a single-model unit would be affected by this power (even if it contained more models at the time of casting), the Attack (A) characteristic bonus is 2 instead.

+  ### Ominous Presence (Warp Charge: ?)
+  If manifested, choose a friendly WRAITH CONSTRUCT unit within 12" of the caster. (-N -something_else aura)

+  ### Tireless Onslaught (Warp Charge: ?)
+  If manifested, choose a friendly WRAITH CONSTRUCT unit within 12" of the caster.
+  (after Full Shooting, fire 1 more weapon at the end of phase)

 ## Weapons